Azure/acr/docs/FAQ.md

 You can use Docker Client and Notary Client to interact trusted images with ACR.
 Detailed documentation can be found at [Content trust in Docker](https://docs.docker.com/engine/security/trust/content_trust/).

+### Which is the file to check the thumbprint?

+Under `~/.docker/trust/tuf/myregistry.azurecr.io/myrepository/metadata`,

+* Public keys / certificates of all roles (except delegation roles) are stored in the `root.json`.
+* Public keys / certificates of the delegation role are stored in the json file of its parent role (for example `targets.json` for the `targets/releases` role).

+It is suggested to verify those public keys / certificates after the overall TUF verification done by the Docker / Notary client.

 ## docker pull fails with error: net/http: request canceled while waiting for connection (Client.Timeout exceeded while awaiting headers)

  - If this error is a transient issue, then retry will succeed.